-Pupils are taught how to carry out and set up PE equipment safely and efficiently.
-Staff check that equipment is set up safely

-Any concerns about the condition of the gym floor or other apparatus will be reported to the head teacher / senior teacher / office manager.
+- > Pupils are taught how to carry out and set up PE equipment safely and efficiently.
+Staff check that equipment is set up safely - > Any concerns about the condition of the gym floor or other apparatus will be reported to the Tony Street or Katie Butler.